 Avocados stuffed with fresh mozzarella, garden tomatoes, and basil – drizzled with balsamic glaze and topped with crunchy salt flakes.
-Perfect summer appetizer or make it a meal with a bed of baby greens and grilled chicken!
+This low carb treat is great as an appetizer or make it a meal with a bed of baby greens and grilled chicken.

 Caprese Stuffed Avocado

-- Note: If making balsamic glaze, start with that first so it can cool while preparing the avocados.
-In a small bowl, combine tomatoes, mozzarella and basil together.
+- In a small bowl, combine tomatoes, mozzarella and basil together.

 - Cut avocados in half and remove the pit.
 Scoop out a bit of avocado flesh using a sharp spoon being careful not to mash the avocado.
-I used a round measuring tablespoon that had thin edges.
+I used a round measuring tablespoon with thin edges.

 - Cut the scooped out avocado into similar size pieces and toss it gently with the tomatoes and cheese.
 Don't over mix.